 - Planning does not guarantee success, yet it’s absolutely necessary.

-These two quotes reflect the essences of plans vs. planning.
+Quotes that reflect the essence of plans vs. planning

 “Have a plan, but be ready to abandon it at any moment.” – Jennifer Baichwal

 “If you don’t know where you are going, you’ll end up someplace else.” -Yogi Berra